Laz Díaz

 Lazaro Antonio Díaz Sr. (born March 29, 1963) is an American umpire in Major League Baseball.
 He joined the American League's full-time staff in 1999, and has worked throughout both major leagues since 2000.
 Díaz was promoted to crew chief for the 2022 season, becoming the second full time Latino crew chief, after Alfonso Marquez.

+Early life and amateur career

+Díaz was born in 1963 in Florida to a father and mother who had immigrated from Cuba in 1961 and 1962 respectively.
+He played baseball at Miami Carol City Senior High School, from which he graduated in 1982.
+He was a high school teammate of Danny Tartabull.
+After high school, he played college baseball at Florida Memorial College.

 Career

 Prior to beginning his professional umpiring career, Díaz played one minor league season in the Minnesota Twins organization as an outfielder and a shortstop.
 He split the 1984 season between the Elizabethton and Kenosha Twins, and the Visalia Oaks.
 After being released at the end of the season, Díaz made two more attempts at being signed by a major league team.
 He tried out for the St Louis Cardinals in 1986, and was a spring training invite for the New York Yankees in 1987 before ending his playing career.